 How To Differentiate Between A Licensed Money Lender And An Unlicensed Money Lender

 Many illegal money lenders masquerade as legal money lenders that guarantee 24-hour loans.
 Do keep in mind that licensed money lenders are governed by Singapore’s laws.
-Hence, there are regulations that licensed money lenders have to abide by.
+Hence, there are regulations that licensed money lenders to have to abide by.